Distributed non-disclosive validation of predictive models by a modified ROC-GLM: Simulation study

 In the following, we investigate the accuracy of the AUC estimated by the distributed ROC-GLM.
 Differential privacy -- a necessary component -- is determined by the parameters $\varepsilon$ and $\delta$.
 These parameters must be determined in such a way that \rsone holds.
 The data are distributed over five \sites: The simulated prediction scores $\mathcal{F}$ and true classes $y$ are randomly split into $K = 5$ parts $\mathcal{F}^{(1)}, \dots, \mathcal{F}^{(5)}$ and $y^{(1)}, \dots, y^{(5)}$.
 Our simulation setting uses $\varepsilon\in A_\varepsilon = \{0.1, 0.2, 0.3, 0.4, 0.5\}$ and $\delta\in A_\delta = \{0.1, 0.2, 0.3, 0.4, 0.5\}$.
 Due to the Gaussian mechanism, we must also take the $\ell_2$-sensitivity into account.
 We assume $\ltwosens\in A_{\ltwosens} = \{0.01, 0.03, 0.05, 0.07, 0.09\}$.
 For the simulation, each setting of the grid $A_\varepsilon \times A_\delta \times A_{\ltwosens}$ is evaluated by simulating $10000$ data sets (cf.~Section~\ref{subsec:simulation-generation}) and hence obtaining $10000$ $\AUCdist$ values that are compared to the respective empirical AUC.

 Figure~\ref{fig:aucs-distr} shows the simulation results for different $\varepsilon$ and $\delta$ combinations.
-It is checked if the absolute difference of the empirical AUC on the pooled data and the AUC based on the distributed ROC-GLM is below 0.01 or not.
+The absolute difference of the empirical AUC on the pooled data and the AUC based on the distributed ROC-GLM is checked for having a value below 0.01.
 The results are based on $10000$ simulation runs for 25 $\varepsilon-\delta$-combinations and for each $\ltwosens\in\{0.01, 0.03 0.05, 0.07, 0.09\}$.